oven-sh/bun/docs/install/overrides.md

   }
 ```

 By default, Bun will install the latest version of all dependencies and metadependencies, according to the ranges specified in each package's `package.json`.
-Let's say you have a project with one dependency, `foo`, which in turn has a dependency on `bar`.
+Let's say we have a project with one dependency, `foo`, which in turn has a dependency on `bar`.
 This means `bar` is a _metadependency_ of our project.

 ```json#package.json
 {